-Vaccination reduces, but does not eliminate, the risk of meningococcal infections.
-In clinical trials, 3 out of 261 adult PNH patients developed serious meningococcal infections/sepsis while receiving treatment with ravulizumab; all 3 had been vaccinated.
-All 3 recovered while continuing treatment with ravulizumab.
-In the clinical study in children and adolescents with PNH, no meningococcal infections occurred among the 13 patients treated with ravulizumab.
-In clinical studies of aHUS, no meningococcal infections occurred in any of the 89 patients who received treatment with ravulizumab.
-Please refer to section "Warnings and precautions" for information on prevention and treatment of suspected meningococcal infection.
-Meningococcal infections in patients treated with ravulizumab presented as meningococcal sepsis.
-Patients should be informed of the signs and symptoms of meningococcal septicaemia and advised to seek immediate medical care.
+Vaccination reduces but does not completely eliminate the risk of meningococcal infections.
+In clinical trials, < 1% of patients developed serious meningococcal infections while receiving treatment with ravulizumab.
+All of these were adults with PNH or NMOSD and had been vaccinated.
+Please refer to the section "Warnings and precautions" for information on prevention and treatment of suspected meningococcal infection.
+Meningococcal infections in patients treated with ravulizumab presented as meningococcal sepsis and encephalitis.
+Patients should be informed of the signs and symptoms of meningococcal septicaemia and advised that they must seek immediate medical care.